adamotte/googleplus-ios-sdk/README.md

 and write moments to Google+ history from third-party apps.
 The SDK contains the following files:

-Changelog
-> The versions and changes of the SDK.

 lib/ - <b>Header files and libraries.</b>
 > GPPDeepLink.h -- Header file to include for sharing with Google+ with content
                    deep linking.<br />